The Gentle Rain

-"The Gentle Rain" ("Chuva Delicada") is a 1965 bossa nova composition by Luiz Bonfá, with lyrics by Matt Dubey.
+"The Gentle Rain" ("Chuva Delicada" in Portuguese) is a 1965 bossa nova composition by Brazilian guitarist Luiz Bonfá, with lyrics by Matt Dubey.
 Originally written in A minor, this song was first released as part of the motion picture soundtrack of the 1966 film The Gentle Rain by the American director Burt Balaban.
-The music of the film was a collaboration of Luiz Bonfá as a composer and Eumir Deodato as orchestra arranger and director.
+The music of this film was a collaboration of Bonfá as composer and Eumir Deodato as orchestra arranger and director.

 Other recorded versions

-It has become a jazz standard recorded instrumental in the following albums:
+It has become a jazz standard recorded instrumental, featured on the following albums: